15 Parks, Trails, and Other Properties That Are Now Open to Visit in Massachusetts

 Leominster State Forest, Leominster

 Outdoor enthusiasts can get their kicks at this wooded state park, which boasts opportunities for everything from rock climbing to the top of Crow Hill Ledges to hiking a portion of the Midstate Trail, which intersects with the western side of this forest.
-Picnic areas and public restrooms are shuttered for now, but on the up side, all parking fees have been waived.

 Fort Revere Park, Hull